vanilla-extracts/website/src/blog/realising_bi.md

 Well, to be honest I spent a lot of time wondering what I was, I rationalised everything as being hormonal or just me wanting to feel feminine and hid myself under the guise of lesbianism to be safe.

-Even if it didn't help me at some times in my life (I have been SAed and r*ped).
+Even if it didn't help me at some times in my life.

 My preferences change every 6 months to a year, and I finally accepted that.
 I also think of girls and guys differently (enbies kind of go everywhere).